sqlpad/sqlpad/docs/authentication.md

 Once SQLPad is running, you may create an initial admin account by navigating to [http://localhost/signup](http://localhost/signup).

-Once an initial admin account has been created, all future users must be whitelisted by an admin within the users page.
-Other users may also be given admin rights, allowing them to add/edit database connections and whitelist/modify/remove SQLPad users.
+Once an initial admin account has been created, all future users must be added by an admin within the users page.
+Other users may also be given admin rights, allowing them to add/edit database connections and add/modify/remove SQLPad users.

 If for whatever reason you lose admin rights, and the last-admin-standing won't give you admin rights back, you can reinstate them to yourself by running